 This request didn’t come out of nowhere.
 There was a long buildup to the idea that Mars might be trying to tell us something, with technologies that were then new to us.
 As early as 1894, Sir William Henry Preece, the top engineer at the British General Post Office and a champion of radio and wireless technology, proposed that it might be possible to ring up our planetary neighbor.
 Say Mars was populated “with beings like ourselves having the gift of language and the knowledge to adapt the great forces of nature to their wants,” he wrote.
 And imagine that those fluent, expressive beings had managed to “oscillate immense stores of electrical energy to and fro in electrical order.”
 Under those conditions, Preece said, he saw no reason why it wouldn’t be possible “to hold communication, by telephone, with the people of Mars.”

 It was far-fetched, sure, but it probably didn’t strike readers as unthinkable.
 In the late 1800s and early 1900s, the popular press was enamored of the idea that Mars was neither unknowable nor utterly alien.
-In Atlantic Monthly, astronomer Percival Lowell suggested that Martians were dredging a series of canals on their planet, which looked fairly similar to ones freshly dug out on Earth.
+In Atlantic Monthly, astronomer Percival Lowell reiterated the idea that Martians were dredging a series of canals on their planet, which looked fairly similar to ones freshly dug out on Earth.
 Scientific American and a slew of university professors nodded in agreement.
 (We now know they are natural features.)
 And in 1901, Nikola Tesla claimed to be intercepting signals from Mars.

 Then there was Guglielmo Marconi.
 An Italian engineer often considered the founding father of radio, Marconi began severing the cables that had tethered telegraphs to Earth.
 As he advanced wireless communication, he also became the face of the quest to message Mars.